Top

 2. South Carolinians did not invent the hammock.
 That honor goes to people living in Central America 1,000 years ago, but South Carolinians, particularly those in Pawleys Island and the Hammock Coast, have certainly embraced it.

-Some argue that a South Carolinian perfected the hammock.
+Some argue, though, that a South Carolinian perfected the hammock.
 In 1889, a riverboat captain named Joshua John Ward, frustrated with how hot and sticky traditional naval hammocks were on the humid South Carolina coast, set out to make a more comfortable design for hammocks.
 His creation, the Pawleys Island Hammock, is still made and sold in Pawleys Island today.
 When you picture a hammock, woven in cream-colored cotton rope in a wide-open lattice pattern with wooden stretcher bars at top and bottom, you’re imagining one of Ward’s creations.

 3. The Hammock Coast is also home to dozens of hummocks.
 No, that’s not a typo.
 Not hammocks.
 Hummocks.